9 Best Dog Foods for Belgian Malinois in 2023 – Reviews & Top Picks

 If you’re trying to skimp on cash but not nutrition, consider Iams ProActive Health Adult Large Breed Dry Dog Food.
 We think it’s the best dog food for Belgian Malinois for the money, and it’s specifically for large breed dogs.
 While it’s a specialty target food, it won’t work for every breed.

-Some dogs have sensitivities to grains and common protein—such as the chicken used in this recipe.
+Some dogs have sensitivities to grains and common proteins—such as the chicken used in this recipe.
 But if your dog is unbothered by chicken, it is the first ingredient, so it’s protein-packed.
 Even though it does contain grain, they use wholesome varieties like whole-grain barley and ground whole-grain corn.

 Each cup of dog food contains 351 calories and 22.5% crude protein, 12% crude fat, and 5% crude fiber.